peppedilillo/doppelganger/README.md

 # doppelganger

-This is a repo collecting tools for searching LSST data for optical counterparts to high-energy events.
+We are trying to build a new software tool for searching optical counterparts to high-energy transients in the LSST dataset, in real-time.
+This is repo contains a disordered collection of code, scripts and notebooks produced in our reasearch.
+The project codename will likely change in the future.
 Work in progress.

 ## Installing

+This is only needed if you intend to use the code in `bloodmoon/`, or any of our scripts.
+You don't need to install the package to execute our notebooks: just copy them to to the RSP and run them.

 Clone this repository and `cd` into it.
 Create a new environment, activate it, and install with `pip install .`.
 To install with optional developer dependencies, in an editable environment, use `pip install -e ".[dev]"`.

-## Testing
+### Testing

 Run tests from your favourite shell with:
 ```bash